vphantom/vof/SPECIFICATION.md

 ### Series

 Compact representation of a list of `record` where all the same fields are defined (typical of time series data, product price lists, etc.)  In JSON, this is a 2-D Array where the first row selects fields by name and each subsequent row is an Array with just those values.
+If numeric field IDs are available, that order should be used instead of alphanumeric, to make field order vary the least over time.

+Any field missing from a record is encoded as `Null`.
 An empty series must be encoded with a singular empty Array (i.e. `[]` not `[[]]`).

 <!-- adv --> In CBOR, this is a flat list where the first item is a list of numeric field IDs and the other items are the values of each record for the selected fields only, one after the other (no wrapping, no spacers).